Giving someone ketamine or GHB without their consent

 Section 18-13-123 C.R.S. of the Colorado Criminal Code makes it a crime to knowingly cause or attempt to cause any other person to unknowingly consume or receive the direct administration of gamma hydroxybutyrate (GHB) or ketamine or the immediate chemical precursors or chemical analogs for either of such substances.

 The exception is if the drugs are distributed or dispensed for bona fide medical needs by or under the direction of:

 - a person licensed or authorized by law to prescribe, administer, or dispense such substances, or

 - a humane society that is duly registered with the secretary of state and has been in existence and in business for at least five years in this state as a nonprofit corporation or by an animal control agency that is operated by a unit of government to control animals and to euthanize injured, sick, homeless, or unwanted pets or animals if the humane society or animal control agency is registered pursuant to 12-42.5-117(12) C.R.S.

-A first-time violation for drugging someone with GHB or ketamine is a Colorado class 3 felony.
+A first-time violation for drugging someone with GHB or ketamine is a Colorado level 3 drug felony.
 Punishment for unlawfully administering GHB or ketamine can include:

 - 2-4 years in prison (with 1 year mandatory parole), and/or

 However, drugging someone with ketamine or GHB becomes a Colorado level 2 drug felony if you have a prior conviction for: